-Due to military conflict, landmines, and other ongoing security concerns, U.S. (DOS), U.K. (FCO), Canada (GAC), and Australia (DFAT) advise avoiding travel to the Crimean Autonomous Republic and Donetsk and Luhansk oblasts.
+Due to military conflict, US (DOS), UK (FCO), Canada (GAC), and Australia (DFAT) advise avoiding all travel to this country.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Low risk of attack by domestic terrorist groups exists throughout the country, especially in Kyiv and Kharkiv, Kharkiv Oblast.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Risk of violent crime (armed robbery) and petty crime exists throughout the country, especially in Kyiv and other cities, particularly in areas frequented by tourists, and near bars and nightclubs.
+Moderate risk of violent crime (armed robbery) and moderate risk of petty crime exist throughout the country, especially in Kyiv and other cities, particularly in areas frequented by tourists, and near bars and nightclubs.

-Scams involving ATMs, credit cards, and the use of distraction techniques to commit robbery, and false identity (such as criminals posing as police officers) have been reported.
+Scams involving exorbitant fees for products, the use of distraction techniques to commit robbery, and false identity (such as criminals posing as police officers) have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

-A dangerous security environment and military presence exists and armed groups are present in the Crimean Autonomous Republic and Donetsk and Luhansk oblasts.
+Armed conflict occurs and a dangerous security environment and military presence exist in the Crimean Autonomous Republic and Donetsk and Luhansk oblasts.